pulumi/pulumi-self-hosted-installers/gke-hosted/README.md

-# WORK IN PROGRESS
-Status: Current code launches and works as per steps below.

-TODOs:
-- Test the basic deployment
-- Test using service's secrets management using the local keys stuff that is set up.
-- Test using external secrets manager
-- Remove public access to MySQL DB: Limit access for API pod.
-- Remove public access to Buckets (not actually sure it's enabled but need to make sure it is not): limit access to only for API pod

 # Deploying Pulumi Self Hosted to Azure

 This folder and sub folders contain the three Pulumi programs to build the infrastructure and deploy the containers necessary to run Pulumi' self hosted backend onto Google Kubernetes Engine (GKE).